tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 Anastasia completely ignored my greeting, and waddled over to me wearing this huge smile, like she had been waiting for *me* specifically.

-She immediately asked me if I had a boyfriend, and looked surprised when I said I didn't have one.
+She immediately asked me if I had a boyfriend, and looked surprised when I said I didn't.

 I glimpsed Noah already guarding the drinks table, already drunk as usual.